 Students dig deep into the engineering design process, applying math, science and engineering standards to handson projects.
 They work both individually and in teams to design solutions to a variety of problems using 3D modeling software and use an engineering notebook to document their work.

 PLTW Principles of Engineering 562

-Grade level: 10,11,12 Credits: 1 Elective Credit Career Pathways: Engineering/Industrial and Technological Sciences
+Credits: 1 STEM or Elective Credit Career Pathways: Engineering/Industrial